gjantsch/dart-laravel-api-client/README.md

-# dart-laravel-api-client
-Laravel/Sanctum API Dart Client A class to handle requests between Dart/Flutter apps and Laravel/Sanctum APIs.
+A Library to make requests to Laravel/Sanctum APIs.